Yuri Sakharov: Biography

+At the end of August 1944, as the front line approached, the Anna-3 mine camp was evacuated by the Germans, and the camp workers were sent to a new location on foot.
+But at the first overnight stay, Sakharov escaped (by stealing a bicycle from a policeman) and returned to the Anna-3 mine, where he waited for the arrival of American troops.
+After some time, the Americans, along with other Soviet citizens, transferred him to a camp in Belgium.
+Sakharov did not perform military service in the presence of American troops, being involved only in auxiliary (household) work and, accordingly, did not have any military awards.
+At the beginning of June 1945, Sakharov arrived in the Soviet zone of occupation, from where he returned to his homeland.

-Back home in Ukraine, he got a job as an Inspector in Kiev.
+Back home in Ukraine, he got a job as an Inspector in Kyiv.

-In 1951 he brilliantly won the Semi Final USSR Chess Championship in Lvov and was qualified together with Lev Aronin and Vladimir Simagin who tied up the second and third places to participate in the XIX USSR Chess Championship in Moscow.
+In 1951 he brilliantly won the Semi Final USSR Chess Championship in Lviv and was qualified together with Lev Aronin and Vladimir Simagin who tied up the second and third places to participate in the XIX USSR Chess Championship in Moscow.
 Also, he fulfilled the norm requirement of Chess Master.
-But very soon he was arrested by denunciation and his Chess Master Title was revoked.
+But very soon he was arrested by denunciation and his Chess Master He was awarded the title of Chess Master only in 1956.
 Lev Aronin, Vladimir Simagin, and Salomon Flohr were qualified from Lvov and went to Moscow.

-Sakharov faced a closed-door trial, and he was given 25 years of jail in Vladimir Central Prison.
+All mentions of Sakharov were removed from books and articles being prepared for publication, including a collection of selected games of Ukrainian chess players edited by Isaac Lipnitsky and Boris Ratner (1952).